sbrothers7/dotfiles/README.md

 - Fonts and symbols installations
 - Automatic MacOS default system settings override

 # Installation
 ### Installation Script
 <pre lang="markdown">zsh <(curl -sL https://raw.githubusercontent.com/sbrothers7/dotfiles/main/install.sh)</pre>
 Run the script in terminal.
 If you choose to install casks, the script will ask for the user password.
-During the installation process, you will be prompted whether to install a set of programs or to not.

 ### Notes
 - yabai top padding is set for a Macbook Pro 14" with Apple Silicon and MacOS 13.x+.
 For devices that do not have a notch, adjust the top padding value.
 It is located at ```~/dotfiles/.config/yabai/yabairc```.